 Using the cookie press, dispense dough on a prepared baking sheet.
-Please keep in mind, not that much space is needed between most pressed cookies.
+Please keep in mind that not that much space is needed between most pressed cookies.
 They don't expand very much.

 08 of 09

-Just before putting the cookies in the oven, decorate cookies with colored sugar, sprinkles, red hots and/or other decors.Continue to 9 of 9 below.
+Just before putting the cookies in the oven, decorate cookies with colored sugar, sprinkles, red hots, and/or other decorations.Continue to 9 of 9 below.

 09 of 09